CarolHall-NCSU-CBE/PepBD_Plastics/README.md

+# Description
+PepBD_Plastics is a Fortran program that discovers polypeptides predicted to have affinity for common plastics using Monte Carlo sampling and atomistic biophysical modeling.

-# PepBD_Plastics
+# Required input files
-PepBD code used for designing plastic-binding peptides

-### REQUIRED FILES FOR RUNNING PEPBD ###
-The following files are required to run PepBD.
-Each is described in more detail below.
-All files should be placed in the directory for running PepBD, unless otherwise noted.
+All should be placed in the directory for running PepBD, unless otherwise noted.
+Examples are provided in the repository
-- PepBD_V.1.9.f90
+- compiled executable
-- input.txt (see details below)
+- input.txt (see below for details)
-- a pdb file of the peptide-receptor (see details below)
+- sys.pdb (see below for details)
 - the lib folder, placed at the location ~/PepBD/
-- An empty directory named "pdbfiles" in the same directory the program is being run
+- A directory named `pdbfiles`

-### REQUIRED PEPBD FILE - INPUT FILE ###
+# Installation and Compilation
+Requirements: Intel ifort compiler (tested on versions 2017 - 2024)

+  1. Navigate to the directory with PepBD_Plastics.f90
+  2. Determine the total number of residues, `num_residues` in sys.pdb
+  3. Replace `gnum=0` in with `gnum=num_residues` in  PepBD_Plastics.f90 file.
+  4. Run the command `ifort -O2 -o main PepBD_Plastics.f90`

+# Running PepBD_Plastics

+Run from a terminal using `./main`.
+Note that PepBD_Plastics is a serial program.

+The runtime depends on the system size and number of design steps, but normally takes a day to a week to complete.

+# Output of PepBD_Plastics
+Examples of each output are provided in the repository
+   1. energyprofile.txt: score and energy components at each PepBD step
+   2. energydetails.txt: sequence, energy, and move type at each PepBD step
+   3. output.txt: Details of the PepBD run
+   4. Generated pdbs: stored in the `pdbfiles` directory
+   5. rmsd.txt: the rmsd relative to the starting state at each step of design.
+This is disabled in PepBD_Plastics.f90, so 0 is output at every step.

+# Details on required files
+# input.txt
-The name of this file must be "input.txt".
-An example input file is provided in the repository.
-The variables that can be specified in the input file are the following:
+The file must be named `input.txt`.
+The following variables that can be specified
 - PDBFILE (required): the name of the pdb file containing the peptide-receptor complex
 - RESTARTPDB (required): the name of the pdb file if restarting PEPBD halfway through design.
 If starting at beginning of design, then name should match PDBFILE
 - RECALCUSWITCH (required): Specifies if design is starting at beginning or being restarted from previous run.
 Set to 0 if starting from beginning, 1 otherwise.
 If set to 1, then the coordinates in "RESTARTPDB" will be used as the starting point for design